Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Introduction

-\paragraph{Technical Challenges.} Like existing work for cardinality or matroid constraints, e.g., \citep{BalkanskiRS19matroid,BreuerBS20}, in order to reduce the adaptive complexity we iteratively sample sequences of feasible elements and add large chunks of them to our solution.
-However, knapsack constraints do not allow for the elegant counting arguments used in the case of cardinality or matroid constraints.
-The reason is that while the latter can be interpreted as a $1$-independence system, a knapsack constraint induces a $\Theta(n)$-independence system, leading to poor results when naively adjusting existing approaches.
-A natural and very successful way of circumventing the resulting difficulties is to turn towards a \emph{continuous} version of the problem.
-This, however requires evaluating the objective function also for \emph{fractional} sets, i.e., such algorithms require access to an oracle for the multilinear relaxation and its gradient.
-Typically, these values are estimated by sampling, requiring $\tilde{\Theta}(n^2)$ samples (see \citet{ChekuriQ19}).
+A natural and very successful way of circumventing the resulting difficulties is to turn towards a \emph{continuous} version of the problem \citep[see, e.g.,][]{EneNV19,ChekuriQ19}.
+This, however, requires evaluating the objective function also for \emph{fractional} sets, i.e., such algorithms require access to an oracle for the multilinear relaxation and its gradient.
+Typically, these values are estimated by sampling, requiring $\tilde{\Theta}(n^2)$ samples \citep[see, e.g., Lemma 2.2 and Section 4.4 of][]{ChekuriQ19}.
 Our choice to avoid the resulting increase in query complexity and deal directly with the discreteness of the problem calls for specifically tailored algorithmic approaches.
-Most crucially, our main subroutine \threshold\, needs to balance a suitable definition of \emph{good quality} candidates with a way to also reduce the size (not simply by cardinality, but a combination of overall cost and absolute marginal values) of the candidate set by a constant factor in each adaptive round.
+Most crucially, our main subroutine (\threshold in \Cref{sec:non-monotone}) balances a suitable definition of \emph{good quality} candidates with a way to also reduce the size (not simply by cardinality, but a combination of overall cost and absolute marginal values) of the candidate set by a constant factor in each adaptive round.

-Both these goals are further hindered by our second main challenge, non-monotonicity.
-In presence of elements with negative marginals, not only is it harder to maintain a good quality of our solution, but size measures like the overall absolute marginals of our candidate sets are no longer inclusion-monotone.
-In fact, even one such element can arbitrarily deteriorate intuitive quality measures like the overall marginal density of the candidate set, causing a new adaptive round.
-Our approach combines carefully designed stopping times in \threshold \, with a separate handling of the elements responsible for most of the above mentioned \emph{discreteness issues}, i.e., elements with cost less than $1/n$ of the budget and elements of maximum value.
+Another main challenge is non-monotonicity.
+In presence of elements with negative marginals, the task of finding large feasible subsets of elements to add to our current solution becomes way more complicated: adding one single element with negative marginal contribution can arbitrarily deteriorate intuitive quality measures like the overall marginal density of the candidate set, causing a new adaptive round.
+Our approach combines carefully designed quality checks (the value and cost conditions in \threshold), with a separate handling of some elements with crucial properties, namely the elements with cost less than $\nicefrac 1n$ of the budget and elements of maximum value.